remifan/commplax/docs/index.md

 # Commplax

-JAX-based toolbox for optical communications.
+Optical PHY in JAX.

 !!! warning "Under Development"
     Commplax is under heavy development.
 APIs may change and things can break.

 ## Overview

 Since commplax was first released for the paper [gdbp_study](https://github.com/remifan/gdbp_study), the JAX ecosystem has undergone rapid changes.
-This version modernizes commplax with better practices around [Equinox](https://github.com/patrick-kidger/equinox) and [JAX](https://github.com/google/jax).
+This version modernizes commplax with better practices around [Equinox](https://github.com/patrick-kidger/equinox) and [JAX](https://github.com/google/jax), informed by industrial perspectives.

-## Highlights
+## Quick Start

 Modules are [Equinox](https://github.com/patrick-kidger/equinox) PyTrees — compatible with all JAX transforms.